Mechanical Engineering (MEC-ENGR)

 Prerequisites: MEC-ENGR 272 or MATH 345; E&C-ENGR 216 or MATH 345L.

-MEC-ENGR 324 Engineering Materials Credits: 3
+MEC-ENGR 324 Mechanical Engineering Materials Lab Credits: 3

 The nature of the structure of engineering materials.
 The relationship of material structure to the physical properties.
 Mechanical behavior of engineering materials.
+Introduction to the laboratory techniques used in studying the physical and mechanical properties of engineering materials.
+The material testing in this course is primarily of metallic materials.
+Physical and mechanical property variations as a result of various processing techniques are studied.

 Prerequisites: CHEM 211, CHEM 211L, CIV-ENGR 276.